akoyabio/phenoptrReports/README.md

 ## Introduction

 `phenoptrReports` generates reports based on data created by Akoya Biosciences' inForm<sup>&reg;</sup> software.

-### Unmixing quality report
+### Merging data from individual fields

-The unmixing quality report analyzes unmixed, singleplex images to help evaluate staining and unmixing quality.
-This report shows crosstalk between components and highlights potential problem areas in assay development.
+The "Merge cell seg files" application merges inForm data files from individual fields to create "Merge" data files.
+This is similar to the inForm Merge tab but does not include the ability to review and reject individual fields.

 ### Data aggregation and reporting

-The consolidation and analysis applications in `phenoptrReports` analyze cell phenotype and expression data created by inForm.
+The consolidation and analysis applications in `phenoptrReports` use merged data files to analyze cell phenotype and expression data created by inForm.
 They use data from multiple inForm projects to aggregate phenoype counts, density, mean expression and